 Is Bluetooth a Secure Connection?

-How secure is Bluetooth?
+You may be wondering: how secure is Bluetooth?
 Bluetooth connections are wireless connections that are considered to be relatively secure.
 For security reasons, Bluetooth devices usually need to be paired before they can start transferring information and files.
 Connections are commonly encrypted, adding a layer of protection from other devices that may be nearby.

 What is a Bluetooth Beacon?

-A beacon is Bluetooth technology that is an active RFID Technology.
-Bluetooth Beacons give you the actionable insights you need to make your business more effective, competitive, and profitable.
+A Blutooth beacon is Bluetooth technology that is an active RFID Technology.
+Bluetooth Beacons give you the actionable insights you need to make your business more effective, competitive and profitable.
 A Bluetooth beacon is usually a small, wireless device.
 It securely transmits a continuous radio signal that nearby smart devices can see.
 Beacons usually work by using Bluetooth Low Energy (BLE).
 BLE transmits fewer data over a smaller range.
 This is why it consumes less energy.

 What is Bluetooth Low Energy Used For?